 After Krishna returns Arjuna to normal vision, Arjuna says, “When I see thy gentle human face, Krishna, I return to my own nature, and my heart has peace“.

-As we see, everything has its price, including “enlightenment”.
-By filtering what we see, belief helps us avoid seeing the “all-powerful Time which destroys all things“.
-We only see what we are looking for, and belief largely determines what we look for.
-Naturally, an ‘ignorance is bliss’ is the price we pay for any beliefs we cherish.
+As we see, everything has its price, including âenlightenmentâ.
+By filtering what we see, belief helps us avoid seeing the âall-powerful Time which destroys all thingsâ.
+We only see what we are looking for, and belief largely determines what we look for. âIgnorance is blissâ is the price we pay for any beliefs we cherish.

 How do you feel about enlightenment now?

-The ‘hoodwinks’ offer save harbors of belief that promise enlightenment, or other versions of salvation, but in fact deliver safety and sanity.
-Moving beyond this safety net requires nearly rising beyond oneself as chapter 16 put it.
-I find the trick is knowing the difference between believing what I see, and seeing what I believe.
+Such hoodwinks offer safe harbors of belief that promise enlightenment, or other versions of salvation, but in fact deliver safety and sanity.
+Moving beyond this safety net requires nearly rising beyond oneself as chapter 16 puts it.
+I find it helps greatly to know the difference between, believing what I see and seeing what I believe.
 The former is an experience common to all life.
-Cognition is not required.
-The latter requires cognition and is uniquely human — as far as I know.
+Names and thought are not required.
+The latter requires names and thought, and thus uniquely humanâ as far as I know.

-What is uniquely human is the intangible mental world we inhabit along side the concrete physical one.
-For example, a belief that the Greek Sun God, Helios, rises from the ocean at dawn each day in the East and rides in his chariot, pulled by four horses — Pyrois, Eos, Aethon and Phlegon — through the sky to descend at night in the West, doesn’t depend on experience.
-It originates in imagination, hearsay, tradition, education, peer pressure, fear, and so on.
-You need to think to believe it.
+What is uniquely human is the intangible mental world we inhabit alongside the concrete physical one.
+For example, a belief that the Greek Sun God, Helios, rises from the ocean at dawn each day in the East and rides in his chariot, pulled by four horses â Pyrois, Eos, Aethon and Phlegon â through the sky to descend at night in the West, doesnât depend on experience.
+This belief originates and manifests itself in the imagination, tradition, education, fear, and so on.
+Here, you need to think to believe, and believe what you think.

 So, how can we know whether we are believing what we see, or seeing what we believe?
-If, at the end of pondering anything you end up with a balanced view, if an imperfect perfection is all you see, then you are probably seeing it as it is, and not only what you need or fear to see.
+For one thing, the former tends to be a more balanced view.
+For example, seeing an imperfect perfection is closer to impartially seeing âwhat isâ, and not simply a projection of your own needs or fears.
 Chapter 2 spells out nicely what a balanced view can look like:

 It is because it lays claim to no merit